zero-one-group/welcome-entry-level/README.md

 - [Node Addon Api: Module for using Node-API from C++](https://github.com/nodejs/node-addon-api)
 - [Undici: An HTTP/1.1 client, written from scratch for Node.js](https://github.com/nodejs/undici)

-#### Talks

-We encourage our engineers to share what they've learned publicly and give back to the community:
+We also encourage our engineers to share what they've learned publicly and give back to the community:

 - [Understanding Node.JS Performance using OpenTelemetry | Kubernetes Community Days ID 2021](https://www.youtube.com/watch?v=0Enmo1kFNSE)
 - [fxl: a composable data-oriented spreadsheet library for Clojure | Scicloj 2021](https://www.youtube.com/watch?v=d6qOzPQ9NUk)